 Myth 5: It Makes You Violent

 When people place marijuana and a human together, they would automatically think he or she is a bad person.
 The stereotype associates stoners with criminal activities, assuming they would start doing crimes upon consuming marijuana.
-Technically, possessing marijuana itself already makes you a criminal in places where it is not legal, but other than that, you don’t become a robber within a few days once you smoke a joint.
+Technically, possessing marijuana itself already makes you a criminal in places where you can map multiple locations where it is not legal, but other than that, you don’t become a robber within a few days once you smoke a joint.
 For instance, if you head to a weed dispensary in California, you will be considered a criminal since it is not legal.
 Stoners perform criminal tasks only because they choose to do it, not due to marijuana.

 Myth 6: You Can The Pass Urine Test

 No, no matter that, if you consume any sort of drug, it WILL show through your urine.
 There is no way of escaping that.
 The only way to pass a urine test is by swiping it with someone else’s urine, provided they haven’t consumed any drug.
 Marijuana tends to stay up to 3 days or more, depending on how often you take it.
 If you consume it a few times in a day, it will stay in your body for up to 30 days.
 Some people say you can take detox tea to prevent the signs of marijuana consumption from showing up in your urine, but in reality, it doesn’t work that way.
 It simply just dilutes your urine, but upon testing, signs will still show.